back

 The first thing we think of when talking about corporate identity is the way the brand visually presents itself to the public, but it’s reflected through all sorts of marketing materials: ads, stationery, logo, social media presence, and even public relations assets.

-However, in order to create a good corporate identity, you must start from inside of your organization, in order to move outward.
+However, in order to create a strong corporate identity, you must start from inside of your organization, in order to move outward.
 The three key elements of corporate identity are:

 1. Corporate communication: the value proposition you offer your customer;